 Secure your site

-Any business, big or small, can be targeted by hackers.
-If your site is breached it could cause your business to lose consumer trust, and blacklist your online assets from Google.
-It’s vital that you deploy a strategy to secure your online assets against hackers to safeguard your business’ reputation online.
+All business, big or small, face targeting by hackers.
+If there is a breach in your site, it could cause your business to lose consumer trust.
+Furthermore, this can blacklist your online assets from Google.
+Therefore, it’s vital you deploy a strategy to secure your online assets against hackers to safeguard your business’ reputation online.